“Coming this fall” is what the macOS Monterey product page states. Well, fall is here, and Monterey is expected to be released soon.

 Once it is released, you do not want to be caught off guard like Karen Haslam did last year.
 This MacWorld editor “lives and breathes Apple” yet has no clue how to prepare for a macOS upgrade.
-Don’t be like Karen, be properly prepared.
+Don’t be like Karen, be adequately prepared.
 This article aims to help you be just that!

-If your Mac is one of the ones listed in the image above, or newer, it can run macOS Monterey.
+If your Mac is one of the ones listed in the image above or newer, it can run macOS Monterey.

 Just because your Mac may be officially supported to run this new OS, does not always mean you should install that OS.

 Let’s use Big Sur’s complete system requirements and a year of experience as an example.
 Models aside, this is what these models need to have available at a minimum:

 • 4 GB of RAM

 • 35.5 – 44.5 GB of free drive space

 There is no reason to assume Monterey’s RAM and storage requirements will be any different.

 Your Mac is a supported model, let’s say a 2015 MacBook Air, which has 4GB of RAM and 128GB SSD.
 It can run Monterey but should it?
 Historically systems that just meet the minimum requirements should stay away from the latest OS.
 Sure, it may run Monterey beautifully, but how will it run once it has Monterey and Safari with 15 tabs and iTunes and Mail and Messages and Discord running all simultaneously?
 It’ll run like a two-legged dog.
 These system requirements are for the OS only and do not account for all the additional resources you’ll need to run other software on top of that OS.